Bank of America Tower (Manhattan): 1999–2003: Continued site acquisition

 By early 2001, only the Bernstein, Maidman, and Rosenberg lots remained to be acquired, though Maidman and Bernstein were loath to sell to Durst.
 This prompted the government of New York state, under the Empire State Development Corporation, to consider acquiring the remaining land via eminent domain.
 Bernstein's Triline Trading filed a lawsuit against the Empire State Development Corporation in April 2001.
 Triline alleged that the state was conspiring with Durst to depress the value of the Bernstein plots.
 The Maidmans, meanwhile, were trying to redevelop their building at 113 West 42nd Street into a hotel designed by Isaac Mizrahi.
 The family had torn up a contract that would have allowed Durst an option to buy their property in exchange for a billboard on Maidman's building.
 Durst filed complaints against Maidman in June 2001, alleging that debris from Maidman's building was falling onto land that Durst owned, causing "considerable damage".

-Durst's failed attempts to buy out Bernstein and Maidman resulted in two non-contiguous plots: the corner of 42nd Street and Sixth Avenue, completely surrounded by Bernstein's plots to the north and west, as well as the remainder of the block, which encircled 113 West 42nd Street between Bernstein's property to the east and 4 Times Square to the west.
+Durst's failed attempts to buy out Bernstein and Maidman resulted in two non-contiguous plots: the corner of 42nd Street and Sixth Avenue, completely surrounded by Bernstein's plots to the north and west, as well as the remainder of the block, which encircled 113 West 42nd Street.
 1 Bryant Park, which would occupy the plot around 113 West 42nd Street, was to cost $600 million and contain 1.2 e6ft2.
-Durst also planned to build a 30-story hotel at the corner of 42nd Street and Sixth Avenue for $60 million.
-Despite the September 11 attacks later in 2001, Durst proceeded with plans to build 1 Bryant Park to designs by Fox & Fowle Architects.
-Shortly after the attacks, Durst told city and state officials that he was willing to develop the 1 Bryant Park site, even if it meant a lower rate of return.
+Durst also planned to build a 30-story hotel at the corner lot for $60 million.

+Despite the September 11 attacks later in 2001, Durst proceeded with plans to build a tower designed by Robert Fox and Bruce Fowle of Fox & Fowle Architects.
+Durst told city and state officials that he was willing to develop the 1 Bryant Park site, even if it meant a lower rate of return.
 Durst proposed that the state condemn Bernstein's and Maidman's lots to increase the size of the skyscraper he wished to build.
 State officials expressed interest in this plan.
 Joseph Bernstein also withdrew his lawsuit against the state.
+In December 2001, Richard Maidman agreed to sell his building to Durst, who had offered $13 million.
+Though Maidman's building was in the process of being converted to a hotel, Maidman said he was prompted to sell during the city's recovery from the September 11 attacks, saying that he did not wish to prevent office space from being developed.
+Durst had already received $115 million in credit from the Bank of New York and other lenders, which in theory allowed him to start clearing the site before a tenant or a construction loan had been obtained.
+Susan Rosenberg continued to occupy the corner of Sixth Avenue and 43rd Street through 2003, though she was willing to enter into a contract with Durst to sell the building there.
+However, Rosenberg said she wanted to be the last tenant to sell.
+Durst negotiated with Joseph Bernstein who, along with some partners, owned the remaining parcels on the block.